Steps to Become a Forensic Psychologist in Arkansas

 Salary and Employment Facts for Arkansas Forensic Psychologists

 Arkansas has a number of forensic psychologists working in many different capacities throughout the state.
-Currently, the average salary of a forensic psychologist in Arkansas is $82,000 per year.
+Currently, the average forensic psychologist salary in Arkansas is $92,880 per year.
 This is good wage, and psychologists are able to live quite comfortably in the state.

 The Latest in Arkansas Forensic Psychology